MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Troubleshooting--401---Unauthorized--Access-is-denied-due-to-invalid-credentials.md

 ---
-title: X.509 certificate CN=accounts.accesscontrol.windows.net is not in the trusted people store
+title: 401-Unauthorized-Access is denied due to invalid credentials
-description: The client cannot connect to the server instance and event log includes a warning event - X.509 certificate CN=accounts.accesscontrol.windows.net is not in the trusted people store. ms.custom: na ms.date: 03/14/2018 ms.reviewer: na
+description: The client is disconnected from the server instance and event log includes a warning event- The SAML2 token is invalid because its validity period ended. ms.custom: na ms.date: 03/14/2018 ms.reviewer: na